- Fashion Design AAS

 - Application, Instructions and Preparations

-Fashion Business Management: Rolling approvals until 1-Feb (Year prior to study): Academic Year/Fall
+Fashion Business Management -Approvals on an ongoing basis until 1-Feb* (Year prior to study): Academic Year/Fall

 - Minimum 3.0 GPA